- John F Kennedy's final visit to UK Duration: 09:05 28/10/2013

 He moved quickly up the ladder from local papers to the nationals and at the age of 26, he joined The Sun's 'Bizarre' showbiz desk.

 Two years later, he left to help develop a new programme for Sky with Richard Littlejohn.
-The Richard Littlejohn Show gave Matthew his first break in television, regularly providing the show with news packages as well as zan
+The Richard Littlejohn Show gave Matthew his first break in television, regularly providing the show with news packages and features.

 When the series ended, Fleet Street persuaded Matthew to return with a three-month stint on the Today newspaper.